KSAH-42/VideoProvider/README.md

 * Visual Studio 2010
 * ATL
-* DirectX 10 or higher installed on computer (used dxDiag on command prompt)
+* DirectX 10 or higher installed on your computer (used dxDiag on command prompt to check this point)

 # Project structure